-We recently completed a complete inventory of the trees in city parks and along city streets.
+In 2013, we finished a complete inventory of the trees in city parks and along city streets.
 You can now use our interactive tree inventory website to view the location and type of every tree in Phoenix parks and along city streets.
 The website lists the full economic value of our vast public urban forest.

 What’s the most common tree type in city parks and along city streets?
 The Mesquite, Prosopis velutina – it accounts for 8.8 percent of the trees in these areas.
 Blue Palo Verde, Parkinsonia florida is second at 6.8 percent.
 The rest of the top ten most common trees:

 - Ulmus parvifolia -- Evergreen (Chinese) elm 4.3%

 - Washingtonia filifera -- California fan palm 3.8%